spectrocloud/librarium/docs/docs-content/vm-management/architecture.md

 ## Storage Configuration

-This section provides the minimum requirements for Kubernetes storage on KubeVirt, as well as an example implementation based on Portworx and Pure Flash Array that was validated for this reference architecture.
+This section provides the minimum requirements for Kubernetes storage on KubeVirt, as well as an example implementation based on Portworx and Pure Flash Array, which were validated for this reference architecture.

 :::info

-While we have validated the Portworx and Pure Flash Array solution, it is not the only viable approach.
+While we have validated the Portworx and Pure Flash Array solution, there are other viable approaches.
 You can also configure a reliable VMO cluster with other storage solutions, such as NetApp, DellEMC PowerFlex, and Rook-Ceph.

 :::